ARTICLE ONE: Name and Location

 Section 5: Honorary Member is an individual who has compiled a distinguished record of exemplary service to the agricultural consulting profession, but whose eligibility for Honorary member status is contingent on: (a) submission to the Executive Board of a written nomination by a Full member in good standing; and (b) subsequent Executive Board approval of such nomination.

-Section 7: Meetings of the membership of LACA shall be held at least once annually, and the Executive Board may also call additional special meetings.
+Section 7: Meetings of the membership of LACA shall be held at least once annually, except in the year 2021 due to the Covid-19 pandemic, and the Executive Board may also call additional special meetings.
 Notice of any meeting of LACA shall be sent or cause to be sent by the Secretary to all members at their most recent listed address at least 30 days prior to such meeting.
 Meetings of the membership of LACA in which at least 15% of all Full members are present shall constitute a quorum for the transaction of business of LACA, and a vote of the majority of Full members present at any such meeting shall be sufficient to pass or reject any measure properly proposed, except for the transaction of business that may require a different quorum or majority by statute, by the Articles of Incorporation, or by these By-laws.

 ARTICLE FOUR: Executive Board

-Section 1: The Executive Board shall be composed of the elective Officers and Directors; and shall consist of the following Officers: President, President-Elect, Secretary, Treasurer, Past President, two (2) Directors, and two (2) Board Liaisons, one (1) each from Article Three, Section 3 (three) and Section 4 (four).
+Section 1: The Executive Board shall be composed of the elective Board Members; and shall consist of the following Officers: President, President-Elect, Secretary, Treasurer, Past President, two (2) Directors and two (2) Board Liaisons, one (1) each from Article Three, Section 3 (three) and Section 4 (four).
 Hereinafter, Officers, Directors, and Board Liaisons shall be referred to collectively as Board Members.

 Section 2: Following nomination by the Nominating Committee, election of Board Members shall be held annually for all expiring or vacant offices as provided herein, by majority vote of Full members present at any duly called annual or special meeting of LACA convened and held with quorum present, as provided herein, except the Executive Board in office at the time of nominations may, at its sole discretion, choose to appoint Board Liaisons.